KazakhstanOfficial Name: Republic of Kazakhstan

 TOURIST VISA REQUIRED:

-None for visits of up to 15 days.
 Those staying longer than 15 days or engaging in employment or missionary activities require a visa.

 CURRENCY RESTRICTIONS FOR ENTRY: